shecodes-students/kitchen-sessions/README.md

 The most important part is the `SYNOPSIS`.
 It lists all the different ways you can run the program and spcifies which parts are optional (by putting them in square brackets).

+> man pages offer _a lot_ of information.
+Most of it is irrelevant for a given task and some of it you'll never need to understand at all.
+The trick is to find the parts that are relevant to you *now* and skim over the rest.
+Don't get discouraged when you do not understand 80% of what the man pages say, just ignore the parts that are confusing to you and keep looking for the piece of information you need.
+This requires some getting used to, but it is generally a good skill to have.

 ### Homework

 - read the man pages of `sort` and `uniq`.